 - This is strictly a diagnostic test so there is no long-term therapeutic relief.
 It is used as a pre-curser to RFA.

-- You may phone, fax, or email your results to the Image-Guided Pain Therapy Department (listed on the bottom of your log sheet).
+- Once you have completed your pain log, please send us your results immediately.
+You may phone, fax, or email your results to the pain therapy department (listed on the bottom of your log sheet).

 WHEN WILL I GET MY RESULTS?

-- This is a two-part exam.
-Once we interpret your results from the first injection, you may be a candidate for the second part.
+- Please note this is a two-part exam.
+Once we interpret your results from the first test injection, you may be a candidate for the second test.

-- If you are considered an appropriate candidate after having both “test” injections, we will contact you to book your RFA procedure.
+- If you are considered an appropriate candidate after having both test injections, we will place you on our waitlist.